adamnicholson/Chief/README.md

 ## Command Bus?

 > The most common style of interface to a module is to use procedures, or object methods.
-So if you want a module to calculate a bunch of charges for a contract, you might have a BillingService class with a method for doing the calculation, calling it like this `$billingService->calculateCharges($contract)`.
-A command oriented interface would have a command class for each operation, and be called with something like this `(new CalculateChargesCommand($contract)->execute()`.
+So if you want a module to calculate a bunch of charges for a contract, you might have a BillingService class with a method for doing the calculation, calling it like this `$billingService->calculateCharges($contract);`.
+A command oriented interface would have a command class for each operation, and be called with something like this `$cmd = new CalculateChargesCommand($contract); $cmd->execute();`.
 Essentially you have one command class for each method that you would have in the method-oriented interface.
 A common variation is to have a separate command executor object that actually does the running of the command. `$command = new CalculateChargesCommand($contract); $commandBus->execute($command);`

 -- From [Martin Fowler's Blog](http://martinfowler.com/bliki/CommandOrientedInterface.html) (*code samples haven ported to PHP*):